kojikawrites/kojikawrites.github.io/docs/_posts/FtBotB/2024-11-21-When-the-Bones-Speak.md

 ---
 layout: post
-title:  "FtBotB - When the Bones Speak (Book Two of The Klaite Moran Chronicles)"
+title:  "FtBotB - A Crime Thriller - When the Bones Speak (Book Two of The Klaite Moran Chronicles)"
 description: I've crafted a sequel that follows Klaite Moran three years after Reynel Joris' execution, as she investigates a mass grave discovered on the Baure family farm.
 While exploring the connection between Reynel and the Baures' own decades of criminal activity, Klaite grapples with why Reynel kept this secret from her.
 The story examines her journey toward ethical redemption as she works to expose the truth about over 100 victims, despite threats to her safety.
 Through this investigation, Klaite finds a way to confront her past choices while pursuing justice through legitimate means.
 categories: FtBotB
 author: K°